EchoLIU2025/modern-house-dynamics/modern-house-dynamics/papers/drafts/Modern House Dynamics IV /en/full_paper_en.md

-*The Mercurial System: Reconfiguring House Dynamics from Inner Integration to the Language Society**
+# The Mercurial System: Reconfiguring House Dynamics from Inner Integration to the Language Society

----

 ### Abstract